theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 Only trouble though, it might be a long time before your system's package manager will let you install this python version, much less offer you something usable.

-Sometimes itl let you install the interpreter one point release ahead, but then refuse to give you `pip` or `venv`.
+Sometimes it'll let you install the interpreter one point release ahead, but then refuse to give you `pip` or `venv`.

-This guide aims to remidy this situation, by compiling cpython from sources.
+This guide aims to remedy this situation, by compiling cpython from sources.

 This path has been tested on a RPi 4B, as well as an Ubuntu 18.04 workstation.